 The most important risk factor for developing future heart problems is pre-existing heart disease, including high blood pressure.
 Women at risk are carefully monitored before and during their treatment to find out if their treatment needs to be changed.
 Many women who have these drugs won’t ever experience heart problems.

-The standard chemotherapy for early breast cancer usually includes drugs known as anthracyclines (epirubicin or doxorubicin).
-This is an effective treatment for breast cancer as evidence shows that these drugs are better at reducing the risk of it coming back.
+The standard chemotherapy for early breast cancer usually includes drugs known as anthracyclines, for example epirubicin or doxorubicin.
+This is an effective treatment for breast cancer as evidence shows that these drugs are good at reducing the risk of it coming back.

 After radiotherapy to the chest, there is a very small risk of damage to the heart muscle or the major blood vessels around the heart.
 This is only a potential problem if you’ve had cancer in your left breast, as the heart is on the left side of the chest.
-Radiotherapy is now very carefully planned, so that the heart is either not within the radiation area or only a small amount of the heart will receive any radiation.
+Radiotherapy is now very carefully planned, so that the heart is either outside the radiation area completely, or only a small part of the heart will receive any radiation.
 As a result, the risk of developing any heart problems is now very low.

 Having an early menopause due to your treatment may also increase the risk of heart problems.
 This is because oestrogen and progesterone help protect the heart.
 Hormonal drugs, called aromatase inhibitors, may also increase the risk of high cholesterol, which can lead to heart problems.

 Trastuzumab (Herceptin) can cause changes in the way the heart functions, particularly in women who already have heart disease.
 Because of this, it’s not given to women with some types of heart condition.
 Tests are done before treatment and women are checked regularly throughout and after treatment.

 If heart problems occur during treatment with trastuzumab, they are usually temporary, improve with medication and get better after treatment finishes.